codefoster/iot-workshop/instructions.md

 - it's easy
 - it gets us in the habit of writing ES6 code

-We'll write the code on our host machine and then copy it to the device.
+We'll write the code on our host machine, transpile it, and then copy it to the device.

-Before I start walking you through each of the blocks of code, let me just show you all the code at once.
-I know that tends to help me understand the breadth of what I'm about to tackle.
-Here it is...
+### Setting Up the Project
+Let's start by getting our project setup...

+- Make yourself a new folder wherever you want on your machine called `iot-workshop`
+- In that folder create another folder called `device`
+- On your command line go to that `device` folder and run `npm init -y` (that will create a package.json file for you)
+- Now create a `tsconfig.json` file in the project and paste in the contents from [here](http://codefoster.com/tsconfig)
+- Create a file called `index.ts` and that's where we'll put our code
+- Finally, open the project using Visual Studio Code by simply typing `code .` on the command line

+### Pasting in the Code
+I'm going to drop the entirety of the code here for you to copy, and then I'll just describe what it does.

 ```js
 // index.ts